Announcing a number of exciting additions to our current suite of features.

-When a teacher is presenting their screen or using the Video Direct Feature there are now volume and mute controls available in the Vivi App to allow them to control the audio coming from the display.
+When a teacher or student is presenting their screen or using the Video Direct Feature, there are now volume and mute controls available in the Vivi App to allow them to control the audio coming from the display.

 Volume preferences are maintained between streams for consistency.

 Windows users are now able to utilize Vivi’s new Auto Mute Device Audio feature, giving them the option to automatically mute the audio from their devices speaker whenever they present their screen.
 This feature has the potential to minimize lesson disruptions caused by unexpected audio and annoying echo.
 The device will only be muted while screen sharing is in progress, and once screen sharing is stopped the device audio will return to its previous setting.

 This setting can be enabled as an organization default in the Admin Portal by IT Admins or accessed by individual users in the Vivi App Room Settings screen.

 Our team has transformed our Annotation feature, adding enhanced options including a Virtual Whiteboard Mode.
 Now, as well as being able to annotate a screenshot from the classroom display, there are also options to annotate on a blank virtual whiteboard or have the background set on our virtual whiteboard from a file on the Vivi user’s local device.

 Screenshot: The Vivi App will take a screenshot of what is currently being presented on the Vivi display, and open the screenshot in Annotate Mode to annotate as desired

 Whiteboard: A blank ‘Virtual Whiteboard’ will open with the annotate tools, and the user has up to 50 whiteboards available to use in one session

 Background Image: An image can be selected from a local file, which will then open as the background in Virtual Whiteboard Mode, for annotation